Crow’s Eye · Reports in the Wild

 - ●Signal levels adequate but channel saturation preventing performance

 Corvus identified the router as an ASUS unit on an auto-assigned channel that coincided with the six highest-power neighboring networks.
-WPA3 enabled, channel moved to 11, guest SSID created with VLAN isolation.
+WPA3 enabled, channel moved to 11, guest WiFi network created with VLAN isolation.
 Security posture corrected in under 30 minutes.

 Every environment Corvus analyzes adds to the record.
 Check back.